To all managers and directors:

 As Chief marketing officer of several companies from e-commerce to financial services she has experienced what is needed to grow your business in this digital era.

-She worked at Facebook for several years in product marketing for broad regions.
+She worked at Facebook for several years in product marketing management.
 Also, worked at the fastest growing startups in latam including Linio.

 Chief Technology Officer | Founder of ThinkParametric